 This rotating lifecycle is what makes it so appealing, and no two visits to Shoreditch are ever the same.

-We’ve picked all our favourite Shoreditch and Brick Lane street art and artists and created a self-guided walk.
+We have picked out our favourite Shoreditch and Brick Lane street art and artists and created this self-guided walk.

 SHOREDITCH STREET ART MAP

-Our walking route has been designed to pass all the best street art in Shoreditch using the shortest route possible.
+Our walking route has been designed to pass the best street art in Shoreditch in the shortest distance possible.
+It starts at Old Street Station and ends at Liverpool Street, but there is no reason you can’t do it the other way around.

 - Distance – 3.3 miles (5.4 kilometres).